 Do you struggle with rapid change?
 Schools are open and closing with little warning.
 It’s impossible to plan blended learning when you don’t have a fixed timetable for the year.
 Many teachers find it’s easier to teach discrete online lessons rather than blend the classroom experience with virtual learning.

-How can you use blended learning with your class?
+How can you use hybrid learning with your class?

 Despite the challenges, blended learning offers a great way to mix online and in-person lessons.
 There’s no correct way to do it; you find out what works for you.

 Start thinking about hybrid learning at the planning stage.
 It shouldn’t be a bolt on to ‘real lessons’ in the classroom.
 You’ll have to adjust your thinking to see the potential of truly integrating home and school learning.